MADS508/labs/README.md

 - Replace `834486164294` from `arn:aws:iam::834486164294:role/LabRole` with your account ID (removing the `-`s)
 ![Time Series](img/CanvasIAM.png)

+For the `Customize Studio UI` step, leave the defaults and click Next.

 For Network, choose public internet access.
-Select an existing VPC and an existing subnet, then choose Next.
-Accept the default storage settings and choose Next, then choose Submit.
+Select the existing VPC and all subnets, select the security group named `default`, then choose Next.
 ![Network](img/Network.png)

 On the Storage screen, leave the settings as is and click next.